 Consider creating an initial inventory of your trust assets.
 You can always add to you but start the process now.
 It will make it easier for you and help your attorney when preparing an estate plan.

 Additional Benefits of a Complete Inventory

-- Property owned in joint tenancy with right of survivorship (such as real estate or bank accounts) will pass automatically to the surviving joint owner.
+- Property owned in joint tenancy with the right of survivorship (such as real estate or bank accounts) will pass automatically to the surviving joint owner.
 It avoids probate and the trust administration process.

 - If you have completed the proper beneficiary designation forms, your life insurance proceeds typically will not have to go through probate.
-The designated beneficiary will receive their funds outright, avoiding probate and trust administration.
+The designated beneficiary will receive funds outright, avoiding probate and trust administration.